 The Kootenay Lake is the largest natural ice-free freshwater lake in BC.
 However, it is one of the least inhabited lakes in BC.
-This makes the Kootenay Lake seem mysterious.
+Being the least inhabited makes the Kootenay Lake seem mysterious.
 Being underdeveloped can also make accessing the shoreline a bit of a challenge sometimes.

-The lake water is very clean and pure (there may be localized organic silt from seasonal run off near rivers).
+The lake water is clean and pure (there may be localized organic silt from seasonal runoff near rivers).
 Most lake residents get their drinking water straight out of the lake.
-The Kootenay Lake is glacier fed.
-Even though this sounds cold, the water is lovely to swim in during July and August, and even into September.
-Last summer the water temperatures were often neared 80F (at the south end of the lake).
+The Kootenay Lake is glacier-fed.
+Even though glacier water sounds cold, it is lovely to swim in during July and August and even into September.
+In the summer, the water temperature is often near 80F (at the south end of the lake).

 The west shore of the Kootenay Lake, across the lake from Kuskanook, is accessible by boat.
 One section, called Tye, is accessible by private logging road (off of the Kootenay Pass section Hwy 3).
 There are spectacular sandy beaches on the west side of the lake to enjoy.

 Highway 3A follows much of the Kootenay Lake east shore starting just before Kuskanook and ending at the Kootenay Ferry Landing at Kootenay Bay.
 The road also continues north of Kootenay Bay to the town of Riondel and a bit beyond.
-Highway 3A from Creston to Kootenay Bay is recognized by Destination Highways BC as the number one motorcycle road in BC for good reason.
-With every twist and turn (there are many) of the double lane road you will notice spectacular views of the lake.
+Highway 3A from Creston to Kootenay Bay is recognized by Destination Highways BC as the number one motorcycle road in BC for a good reason.
+With every twist and turn (there are many) of the (2 lane total) road, you will notice spectacular views of the lake.
 The trick is how do you get to the water.
-Much of the road passes by cliffs, trees and private residences.
+Much of the route passes by cliffs, trees and private residences.
 Below tells more about how to enjoy this lake.

-Presently, there is only one Provincial camping park on this side of the Kootenay Lake and a couple community parks.
-This beach park and campground is located half way between the Kootenay Lake Ferry Landing and Creston.
-Lockhart Beach and Camp Ground has an expansive scenic beach that is ideal for families to enjoy.
+Presently, there is only one Provincial camping park on this side of the Kootenay Lake and a couple of community parks.
+This beach park and campground are located halfway between the Kootenay Lake Ferry Landing and Creston.
+Lockhart Beach and Camp Ground have an expansive scenic beach that is ideal for families to enjoy.